 Breakfast at The Cookie Jar impressed me.
 We could help ourselves to a well-presented spread, including pastries and bread baked in the hotel kitchen, granola, yoghurt and freshly pressed juice.

 Warm dishes were also available.
 The options included avocado toast with poached egg, a traditional English fry-up and American-style pancakes served with bacon and maple syrup.
 I opted for a local delicacy, a Craster kipper with toast and a pot of Earl Grey tea.

 The Bailiffgate Bistro looks out onto the hotel garden.
 It features a terrace with outdoor seating and a fire pit.

 The garden also has kennels for gun dogs.
-The hotel regularly provides accommodation to shooting parties.
+The hotel regularly provides accommodation for shooting parties.
 Fittingly, the drying room has secure storage facilities for guns.

 The lounge is a comfortable spot to sit and read or sip a drink.

 Car parking at The Cookie Jar is available in bays in front of the hotel.

 After visiting I can understand why The Cookie Jar in Alnwick is rated among the best hotels in the north of England.